 The local application of cold to the body immediately results in a narrowing of the blood vessels at the site of application.
 This blood vessel shrinkage, also known as vasoconstriction, quickly cuts down the flow of blood to the affected area.
 According to research, vasoconstriction can effectively lower microcirculation by upwards of 60% and even persist up to 30 minutes after cooling has ceased.
 Reduced blood flow helps prevent excess blood from circulating into traumatized tissues and accumulating, which can contribute to swelling and bruising.

-The local anesthetic effect of cryotherapy via application of an ice pack or cold compress does more than just "numb" the area.
-On a physiological level, a handful of important processes are happening.
+The local anesthetic effect of cryotherapy via the application of an ice pack or cold compress does more than just "numb" the area.
+On a physiological level, a handful of essential processes are happening.
 As blood flow is diminished, swelling goes down and reduces the pressure on the soft tissues and skin of the injured area.

 Altered Metabolic Rate

 Blood and fluid buildup cut off oxygen and nutrient supply resulting in tissue death.
-This cell death can cascade to neighboring tissues as the primary vascular supply becomes impaired by the swelling and reflexive muscle spasms.
-This secondary hypoxic injury , or secondary ischemic injury, is exacerbated by an increase in cell metabolism as uninjured cells outside of the primary injury site become compromised trying to remove the dead ones in a process known as phagocytosis.
+This cell death can cascade to neighbouring tissues as the primary vascular supply becomes impaired by the swelling and reflexive muscle spasms.
+This secondary hypoxic injury , or secondary ischemic injury, is exacerbated by an increase in cell metabolism as intact cells outside of the primary injury site become compromised trying to remove the dead ones in a process known as phagocytosis.
 The struggle for adequate nutrient and oxygen supply and the spillover from enzymatic digestion washes over adjacent cells unless immediately stymied.

-Gone are the days of simply slapping a bag of frozen vegetables on an injured limb.
+Gone are the days of slapping a bag of frozen vegetables on an injured limb.
 The vast array of cold therapy tools available to athletes and sports medicine specialists continues to grow as advancements in science and technology pave the way.
 Cryotherapy modalities include:

 Safety Tips for the Application of Cold